seanmtracey/cloudflare-todo-tutorial/README.md

 `npm i -g wrangler`

-With the `-g` flag, we're going to install the Wrangler globally so we can use it for any of our Cloudflare Pages/Workers etc. projects.
+With the `-g` flag, we're going to install the Wrangler globally so we can use it for any of our Cloudflare Pages/Workers/etc. projects.

 ## Creating The Project

-The very first thing we're going to do to get this our to-do list  rolling is create a **project** for Cloudflare Pages.
+The very first thing we're going to do to get our to-do list rolling is create a **project** for Cloudflare Pages.

 Cloudflare Pages is designed for storing static assets that can be viewed on the web, but a **project** can also have [Cloudflare Workers](https://workers.cloudflare.com/) integrated into our application, enabling us to have dynamic routes which we can control with JavaScript.